What are Percussion Massage Machines?

-Historical accounts of massage go back to the 5th century, of which vibration has always been an essential part.
+Historical accounts of massage go back to the 5th century, in which vibration has always been essential.
 Hippocrates wrote, “rubbing can bind a joint that is too loose and loosen a joint that is too rigid”.

 Today percussion massage machines that use vibration to massage have become hugely popular.
 Any search with Google or Amazon will bring up many manufacturers of massage guns.
 Prices range from £50 to £600 for handheld devices.

 The devices can be helpful tools to massage.
 They can reduce the time it takes to create a therapeutic effect, and they save stressing the hands of a therapist.